 Built in 1906 the station was home to generations of lightkeeper families.
 Automated in 1973 the station was effectively unattended for forty years and suffered from vandalism, weather degradation, and scavenging.
-Volunteers from the Northwest Schooner Society are committed to bringing the station back to habitability, following guidelines established by the Secretary of the Interior and the Washington State Department of Archaeology & Historic Preservation.
+Volunteers from the Northwest Schooner Society (NWSS)committed to bringing the station back to habitability, following guidelines established by the Secretary of the Interior and the Washington State Department of Archaeology & Historic Preservation.

 1) Offer tours of the historic buildings.